 Hanging flaps of loose skin can hide the hard work you have put into losing weight, whether through diet and exercise or surgical intervention.
-Body lift surgery as performed by Connecticut cosmetic surgeon Dr. Beth Collins can tighten stretched or sagging skin and sculpt body areas that have lost their shape.
+Body lift surgery as performed by Connecticut Board Certified Plastic Surgeon Dr. Beth Collins can tighten stretched or sagging skin and sculpt body areas that have lost their shape.

 Who Should Get a Body Lift?